 The NPAC SMS searches the number pool block and subscription version databases for the objects that match the selection criteria.
 For all objects that match the criteria, the following occurs:

 NPAC SMS sends the M-SET for the number pool block objects to the EDR Local SMSs who are accepting updates for the NPA-NXX.
+For the XML interface, PBMD – NpbModifyDownload.

 NPAC SMS sends the M-SET, scope and filtered for the appropriate criteria, for the non-pooled subscription version updates to the EDR Local SMS who are accepting updates for the NPA-NXX.
+For the XML interface, SVMD – SvModifyDownload.

 NPAC SMS sends the M-SET, scope and filtered for the appropriate criteria, for the subscription version updates to the non-EDR Local SMSs who are accepting updates for the NPA-NXX.

 EDR Local SMS responds to the M-SET for the number pool block object.
+For the XML interface, DNLR – DownloadReply.

 EDR Local SMS responds to the M-SET for the subscription versions.
+For the XML interface, DNLR – DownloadReply.

 Non-EDR Local SMS responds to the M-SET for the subscription versions.

 NPAC SMS sends, depending upon the current service provider’s TN Range Notification Indicator, a subscriptionVersionStatusAttributeValueChange or subscriptionVersionRangeStatusAttributeValueChange M-EVENT-REPORT to the current service provider SOA for any subscription versions, not of LNP type set to ‘pool’, that were updated to a status of ‘active’.
+For the XML interface, VATN – SvAttributeValueChangeNotification.

 SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 NPAC SMS sends the M-EVENT-REPORT numberPoolBlockStatusAttributeValueChange for the status being set to ‘active’ to the block holder service provider SOA for any number pool block objects updated to a status of ‘active’ if the numberPoolBlockSOA-Origination indicator is ‘TRUE’.
+For the XML interface, PATN – NumberPoolBlockAttributeValueChangeNotification.

 SOA confirms the M-EVENT-REPORT.
+For the XML interface, NOTR – NotificationReply.

 NPAC SMS sends, depending upon the current service provider’s TN Range Notification Indicator, a subscriptionVersionAttributeValueChange or subscriptionVersionRangeAttributeValueChange M-EVENT-REPORT to the current service provider SOA for any subscription versions, not of LNP type set to ‘pool’, that had modified attributes.
+For the XML interface, message is N/A, but the attributes are included in message in step 7 above.

 SOA confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 NPAC SMS sends the M-EVENT-REPORT numberPoolBlockAttributeValueChange for the modified attributes to the block holder service provider SOA for any number pool block objects updated if the numberPoolBlockSOA-Origination indicator is ‘TRUE’.
+For the XML interface, message is N/A, but the attributes are included in message in step 11 above.

 SOA confirms the M-EVENT-REPORT.
+For the XML interface, N/A.

 Application Level Heartbeat Requests